VaibhavJadhav-27/Data-Structures-and-Algorithms/README.md

 # 🐍 Data Structures and Algorithms in Python

 This repository is my personal collection of **Data Structures and Algorithms (DSA)** problems solved in **Python**.
-Right now, it includes problems from **Arrays, Strings, and Linked Lists**, and I’ll keep expanding it as I practice more topics.
+Right now, it includes problems from **Arrays, Strings, Linked Lists and Stack**, and I’ll keep expanding it as I practice more topics.

 ---

 ## 📂 Repository Structure

 Data-Structures-and-Algorithms/
 ├── Arrays/
 ├── Strings/
+├── LinkedList/
+├── Stack/
+├── Hash Tables/
+├── Bit Manipulation/
+├── Maths/
+├── Two Pointers/
- └── LinkedList/
+└── README.md

 Each folder contains Python solutions to problems related to that topic.